ElektraInitiative/libelektra/doc/tutorials/mount.md

 When you mount a file you can tell Elektra which plugins it should use for reading and writing to configuration files.

-Lets mount a projects git configuration into the dir namespace:
+Let us mount a projects git configuration into the dir namespace:

     # create a directory for our demonstration
     mkdir example && cd $_